 Now a harder question…..

-On January 1, 2029, how much can she contribute into her TFSA?
+On January 1, 2029, how much can she contribute to her TFSA?

 F) None of the above